DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-mega.rst

 - If using the installer, just check the WiFi check box and leave SSID and password alone

-- If using the Arduino IDE,Make sure you didn't put "//" in front of the `#define ENABLE_WIFI true` line
+- If using the Arduino IDE,Make sure you didn't put "//" in front of the `#define ENABLE_WIFI true` line in your config.h file
 - No additional changes required, Leave SSID & Passwd alone
-- Your ESP-Wifi chip will assign a SSID as DCCEX_xxxxxx and PASS_xxxxxx, Where xxxxxx is the last 6 characters of your ESP8266 MAC Address.
+- Your ESP-Wifi chip will assign a SSID as DCCEX_xxxxxx and PASS_xxxxxx, Where xxxxxx is the last 6 characters of your ESP8266 MAC Address
 - Upload the software to your Mega+WiFi (see Compile and Re-upload below)

 Setting up WiFi in Station (STA) Mode with Router